• Nepal Adventure Trekking & Tour Operator

 • Hotel: 4 nights in Kathmandu and one night in Pokhara in a twin-sharing room on BB plan.

-• Full-day Guided Tour in Kathmandu with an English-speaking Tour guide.
+• Full-day guided tour in Kathmandu with an English-speaking Tour guide.

 • Completely lodges treks which include Breakfast, Lunch, dinner, and room during the whole trekking period.